-- A competition is defined as a judging of photographs of a particular category made by entrants competing at a particular level at the regularly scheduled SSCC meeting for this purpose. - 2.
-Entrants must be members in good standing of SSCC, meaning annual dues must be paid.
-Members from the prior year must have dues paid by October 31st in order to participate in competitions. - 3.
+- 1. A competition is defined as a judging of photographs of a particular category made by entrants competing at a particular level at the regularly scheduled SSCC meeting for this purpose. - 2.
+Entrants must be members in good standing of SSCC, meaning that, in accordance with the bylaws, annual dues must be paid before participating in any competition. - 3.
 The Competition Chairman (or person acting in his / her stead) is responsible for the administration of these rules and may disqualify and remove any entry not conforming to these rules. - 4.
 It is also the duty of the Competition Chairman to: - instruct the judge(s) in the definitions of subjects and/or techniques; and to - b. instruct the judge(s) to reject any entry not conforming to an announced subject and/or techniques. - 5.
 Entries for competition must be initially created with light sensitive devices such as film or digital camera, as well as scanned film, enlarger, copier, or flatbed scanner, etc. Images that were not created with a light sensitive device are not photographs and are not permitted.
-To encourage creativity and exploration of new technologies, there is no restriction on the amount or type of computer or darkroom manipulation performed by the entrant on an image.

-6. SSCC assumes no liability for any misuse of copyright and is not responsible for any loss of or damage to any images submitted.
+To encourage creativity and exploration of new technologies, there is no restriction on the amount or type of computer or darkroom manipulation performed by the entrant on an image. - 6.
+SSCC assumes no liability for any misuse of copyright and is not responsible for any loss of or damage to any images submitted.
 By virtue of submitting an entry, the entrant certifies the work as not infringing on anyone else's copyright.
 With the permission of the photographer, SSCC may reproduce, in printed or electronic form, all or part of the entered material free of charge for publication and/or display in media related to the promotion of the club and to effectively operate and promote its competitions.